adtrak-core/adtrak-components-frontend/components/heros/hero-03/README.md

 - Go to the Wordpress Admin panel

-- Got to Custom Fields > Tools and import your acf file
+- Go to Custom Fields > Tools and import your acf file
 - - This will create a group of Hero fields on the "pages" of your website

 - Add content to the ACF fields on each page

 - Go to Fractal and copy the code you would like from the View tab

-- Paste the code into `_views/components/hero.twig`
+- Paste the code into `_views/_components/hero.twig`

 - Open `_views/_layout/base.twig`